-On December 10, 2020 at the Capital Markets Day, Aegon N.V.
-CEO Lard Friese announced the new global strategy and financial targets of Aegon N.V.
-Within the refocused strategy, the Netherlands (together with Aegon UK and Aegon US, and Aegon Asset Management as a global activity) remains a core country within Aegon N.V. where investments continue to be made in growth.
+On December 10, 2020 at the Capital Markets Day, Aegon N.V. announced its new global strategy and financial targets.
+Within the refocused strategy, the Netherlands was designated as a core market.

 In order to achieve our strategic and financial goals, the various business units of Aegon Nederland are managed and organized in two categories: